Wills, Trusts & Probate

 Who can be appointed as a guardian in California?

-In California, a guardian can be a relative, close friend, or another responsible adult who is willing and able to care for the ward.
-The court evaluates the suitability of the proposed guardian, considering factors such as relationship to the ward, stability, and ability to meet the ward’s needs.
-Professional guardians or agencies may also be appointed in some cases.
+In California, a guardian can be a relative, close friend, or another responsible adult who the court finds suitable to care for the ward.
+The court evaluates the proposed guardian’s relationship to the ward, stability, living situation, and ability to meet the ward’s needs in deciding whether to appoint them.
+Background checks, references, and other supporting documentation may be part of the evaluation.
+Professional guardians or public agencies can also be appointed in certain circumstances, particularly when family members are not available or when the court concludes that a neutral third party better serves the ward’s interests.
+The primary concern is the ward’s safety and well-being.